 I am passionate about many subjects, including Spanish, ESL, English, History, and Political Science.
 I attempt to ground my teaching and tutoring in the daily experiences, motivations, and goals of the student, customizing the materials to meet their needs and learning styles.
 I believe that education is a two-way street: we can all be teachers, and we can all be learners.

-University of Wisconsin-Madison - BA, Sociology, International Studies
+Undergraduate Degree: University of Wisconsin-Madison - Bachelor in Arts, Sociology, International Studies

-University of Wisconsin-Milwaukee - MA, Cultural Foundations of Education
+Graduate Degree: University of Wisconsin-Milwaukee - Master of Arts, Cultural Foundations of Education

 AP US History